 Demodicosis due to D. canis, D. injai, and D. cati is diagnosed by microscopic examination of deep skin scrapes from affected areas of alopecia.
 Alternatively, in uncooperative dogs or sensitive areas in which skin scrape is difficult (i.e., feet, interdigital regions), hairs may be plucked from an affected area and placed in mineral oil on a slide for microscopic examination.

 Because Demodex sp. cornei and D. gatoi in cats reside within the stratum corneum, superficial skin scraping or tape impression offers a better method.
-Because the pruritus associated with D. gatoi infestations leads to removal of the mites by grooming, they often are difficult to find.
+Because the pruritus associated with D. gatoi infestations leads to the removal of the mites by grooming, they often are difficult to find.
 In rare cases of “occult demodicosis,” (no mites are observed with either skin-scraping or hair-pluck techniques), a skin biopsy may demonstrate Demodex mites.
 The mites (or mite fragments) can be seen within the lumen of the hair follicles or (rarely) within the sebaceous glands/ducts, depending on the type of mite.
 This technique may be necessary in Demodex cases involving the feet and in the Chinese Shar Pei.

 In canines, most cases of localized demodicosis resolve spontaneously without treatment.
 If treatment is desired, a rotenone-based insecticide ointment (Goodwinol) has been approved.
-Generalized demodicosis may require extended, aggressive therapy to resolve disease.
+Generalized demodicosis may require extended, aggressive therapy to resolve the disease.

-Comprehensive treatment should include use of an effective miticide, evaluation for any underlying disorders and appropriate treatment when found, antibiotic therapy when pyoderma is present, and spaying of female dogs to prevent recurrence during subsequent heat cycles.
+Comprehensive treatment should include the use of an effective miticide, evaluation for any underlying disorders and appropriate treatment when found, antibiotic therapy when pyoderma is present, and spaying of female dogs to prevent recurrence during subsequent heat cycles.
 Several months of treatment may be required to eliminate the mites.
 Selected treatment should be continued for 1 to 2 months after mites are no longer detected on skin scrape.
 Amitraz dip (Mitaban) at 250 ppm every 2 weeks is the only approved miticidal treatment for generalized demodicosis in the United States.
 Hair should be clipped throughout treatment; dogs should be allowed to air-dry or should be dried with a blow dryer after each application.
 Use of a benzoyl peroxide shampoo prior to the application of amitraz dip is recommended; dogs should not be shampooed between applications.
 Some practitioners recommend weekly dips or a more concentrated formulation (e.g., 500 ppm) in refractory cases or to clear dogs more rapidly.

 Other miticidal treatments not labeled in the United States include high-dose oral ivermectin, oral milbemycin oxime, topical moxidectin, and injectable doramectin.
-Some dogs, particularly herding breeds, may have mutations in their MDR1 genes and thus have increased risk of toxicity to these classes of drugs.
+Some dogs, particularly herding breeds, may have mutations in their MDR1 genes and thus have an increased risk of toxicity to these classes of drugs.
 Treatment should be discontinued immediately if any neurologic signs develop.
 Ivermectin may be given orally at escalating doses using 100 µg/kg increments.
-Milbemycin oxime has also been used daily at doses ranging from 0.5 to 2 mg/kg, with does escalated gradually, building to a final dose of 1.5 to 2.0 mg/kg.
+Milbemycin oxime has also been used daily at doses ranging from 0.5 to 2 mg/kg, with doses escalated gradually, building to a final dose of 1.5 to 2.0 mg/kg.
 Doramectin may be injected subcutaneously once a week at the dose of 600 µg/kg in dogs negative for the MDR1 gene mutation.

 Treatment of affected cats is more difficult.
 No products are labeled for demodicosis in cats, though lime sulfur dips have been reported effective.
-Dips should be performed weekly for 6 weeks with 3.1% solution.
+Dips should be performed weekly for 6 weeks with a 3.1% solution.
 Ivermectin has been used once weekly at 0.3 mg/kg orally for four consecutive weeks.
 Amitraz has also been used in cats every 5 to 7 days for 4 to 6 weeks.
 Treatment should be continued for 1-2 months after mites are no longer detected on skin scrape.

 Control, Prevention, and Public Health Concerns

-For intact female dogs that develop generalized demodicosis, spaying is recommended because they may experience relapse of disease in subsequent heat cycles.
+For intact female dogs that develop generalized demodicosis, spaying is recommended because they may experience a relapse of the disease in subsequent heat cycles.
 The development of demodicosis was long believed to have a genetic predisposition, and as a result, some veterinarians discourage breeding affected animals.
 The propensity to develop localized demodicosis is hereditary; however, the hereditary nature of generalized demodicosis has not been clearly demonstrated.
-As Demodex mites are host-adapted, there is no zoonotic potential to humans in either canine or feline demodicosis.
+As Demodex mites are host-adapted, there is no zoonotic potential for humans in either canine or feline demodicosis.

 - Jennifer Rutan, DVM.
 "Treating Canine Demodicosis." http://www.banfield.com/getmedia/48158ee0-00c5-4c8c-9e4e-5562ada2abab/2_2-Treating-canine-demodicosis